 Moreover, a number of scientists, educators and writers formed the Committee for the Scientific Investigation of Claims of the Paranormal last year to debunk parapsychology.
-The committee contends that the current vogue for unexplained happenings may "break down society's critical judgment, and may also jeopardize our resistance to new and unforeseen forms of tyranny."
+The committee contends that the current vogue for unexplained happenings may "break down society's critical judgment, and may also jeopardize our resistance to new and unforeseen i forms of tyranny."

-Such arguments over the validity of parapsychology seem likely to remain unresolved for into the future.
+Such arguments over the validity of unresolved far into the future.